adriquirante/SportsClassification/README.md

 **Context of the project**

-This project consists on building the best classifier possible ehich classifies sports images of 100 different spors.
+This project consists on building the best classifier possible which classifies sports images of 100 different sports.

-To do this, we are going to use neural networks.
+To do this, we use neural networks.

 **Link to wandb**